 At first, he and his sons got into an angry debate over what the exact dimensions of a cubit might be.

-Apparently, Noah thought a cubit was the size of his middle finger because he kept holding his middle finger up throughout the argument?
+Apparently, Noah thought a cubit was the size of his middle finger because he kept holding his middle finger up throughout the entire argument?
 Eventually, though, he was overruled by two of his boys Ham and Yam (both named after their favorite foods) when they produced a tape measure and a ruler from under their tunics.

 The ship then set sail for a three-hour tour.
-But the weather started getting rough (thanks to some rather torrential rains, which the national weather service failed to predict) and the ark started getting tossed, and if not for the courage of its fearless crew, Noah’s Ark would be lost.
+But the weather started getting rough (thanks to some rather torrential rains, which the national weather service failed to predict) and the ark started getting tossed, and if not for the courage of its fearless crew, Noah’s Ark would have been lost.

 Also, according to the Dutchman, the ark (which was on its maiden voyage at the time) narrowly averted a collision with an iceberg—hence the Dutchman went overboard in a lifeboat.